atz3n/crypto-invest/packages/kraken-market-cap-weighting/README.md

-# Market Cap Weighting
+# Kraken Market Cap Weighting

-The Market Cap Weighting Bot is an extended version of the [Asset Cost Averaging](../asset-cost-averaging/README.md) bot.
+The Market Cap Weighting Bot is an extended version of the [Asset Cost Averaging](../kraken-asset-cost-averaging/README.md) bot.
 It lets you buy multiple assets weighted by the market capitalization.

 ## General